Live music at your wedding ceremony

 (on my

-I will guide you, provide feedback, and always offer honest advice to achieve the best results.
-If necessary, I will create demos to demonstrate how a song sounds in my intimate acoustic version.
+advice)I will guide you, provide feedback, and always offer honest advice to achieve the best results.
+If necessary, I will send you some demos to demonstrate how a song sounds in my intimate acoustic version.

 There is always room for songs outside the repertoire, so you don't have to choose from a list (but feel free to use it for inspiration).